MedPath

 NameTimeMethod

-Progression is defined using Response Evaluation Criteria In Solid Tumors Criteria (RECIST v1.0), as a 20% increase in the sum of the longest diameter of target lesions, or a measurable increase in a non-target lesion, or the appearance of new lesions
+Progression-free survival (PFS) is the time from randomization to the earliest date of RECIST 1.0 assessment of disease progression (with radiological evidence), death from any cause, or censoring.
+Disease progression was assessed by the Investigator and defined by RECIST v1.0 as a 20% increase in the sum of the longest diameter of target lesions, a measurable increase in a non-target lesion, or the appearance of new lesions.

 Secondary Outcome Measures